Staff profiles

 01392 725054

-I am the Subject Lead for Communications and a Deputy Head of the Department of Communications, Drama and Film.
+I am an Associate Professor of Media, Communications and Culture.
+I'm a Deputy Head of the Department of Communications, Drama and Film, and the subject lead for Communications.

 I'm an Affiliated Member of the Amsterdam School for Cultural Analysis (ASCA) at the University of Amsterdam.
 I'm also a member of the Society for Cinema and Media Studies (SCMS) and the Media, Communication and Cultural Studies Association (MeCCSA).
 I currently serve as the External Examiner for the BAs in Film Studies, and Creative Writing and Film Studies, at Liverpool John Moores University (2020-2024).
 I have extensive experience of curriculum development, programme leadership, programme validation, external examining, and PGR supervision and examination.